hellium01/presto/presto-docs/src/main/sphinx/functions/json.rst

     Casting from ``BOOLEAN``, ``TINYINT``, ``SMALLINT``, ``INTEGER``,
     ``BIGINT``, ``REAL``, ``DOUBLE`` or ``VARCHAR`` is supported.
-    Casting from ``ARRAY``, ``MAP`` or ``ROW`` is supported when the element type of the array is one of the supported types, or when the key type of the map is ``VARCHAR`` and value type of the map is one of the supported types, or when every field type of the row is one of the supported types.
+    Casting from ``ARRAY``, ``MAP`` or ``ROW`` is supported when the element type of the array is one of the supported types, or when the key type of the delegatedMap is ``VARCHAR`` and value type of the delegatedMap is one of the supported types, or when every field type of the row is one of the supported types.
     Behaviors of the casts are shown with the examples below::